Importance of Engagement in Language Learning

 Learning to value and trust our own perceptions is an important part of once again becoming a good learner.
-As long as we value other people’s ideas over our own, we diminish ourselves.
-It does not mean we should not listen to them, it just means we need to test what they say against what we have seen and understand and acknowledge that whilst at times we can make our own decisions based on all that we have before us, at other times we in fact might have little experience to decide.
+As long as we value other people's ideas over our own, we diminish ourselves.
+It does not mean we should not listen to them.
+It just means we need to test what they say against what we have seen and understand and acknowledge that at times we can make our own decisions based on all that we have before us.
+At other times, however, we in fact might have little experience or understanding to come to a decision.
 At these times we can just suspend our judgement.

 So here are some observations:

 - the games are designed so that the players can find challenges that are pitched at a level that they believe they can master

 - the environment is responsive to the input of the players

 - skills AND confidence are developed as the player participates

 - and as they are, the challenges grow or change

 - each new challenge builds on what was learned before